eja/taz/README.md

 ### Permissions
 The Android app requires specific permissions to function:
-- **Location & Nearby Devices**: Required for BLE scanning and WiFi management.
+- **Location & Nearby Devices**: Required for BLE scanning, WiFi management, and centering the map viewer.
 - **Audio**: Required for the BBS audio room feature.
 - **WiFi Control**: Required to create hotspots and connect to networks.